KDCinfo/dataflow/data_mapping_flow_analysis_tool/README.md

 ## @TODO:

+- Moderate changes:
   - Add pop-up link for empty page message (so it is available after data is added).
+  - Add color picker for cells
+  - When expanding clumps, add to a queue that can be stored and reapplied after repainting the matrix, so cells can stay open after adding or updating.
   - Allow storage names to be descriptive; use a join table to track descriptive names with the actual storage key names.
   - Add ability to delete any unlinked cell.
+  - Add ability to add cells under any bottommost group in a column.
+    - It currently adds cells to the last cell for the selected column, even if a previously added cell was linked/placed above existing sequenced cells.
+  - Swap IDs for `data-` attributes
+    - Leave IDs for labels
+    - Add all `data-` selectors to config file
+    - Swap out all query selectors for `data-` attribute selectors
+    - Question: Is it worth the change?
+- Potentially big changes:
   - Add ability to delete any linked cell.
   - Add ability to change links.
   - Add ability to unlink.
-- Add ability to add cells under any bottommost group in a column.
-  - It currently adds cells to the last cell for the selected column, even if a previously added cell was linked/placed above existing sequenced cells.
   - Add ability to move cells, perhaps make it a drag-and-drop feature.
 - Bug: Sometimes 'Import Data' will fail silently*.
   - *An error is shown in the dev tools console.
   - Workaround: Try it again.
 Subequent attempts usually work.

-## @TODOING:

-- Refactor and extract JavaScript into classes:
-  - Created new branch for refactoring: [`refactor-js-to-classes`](https://github.com/KDCinfo/dataflow/tree/refactor-js-to-classes/data_mapping_flow_analysis_tool)
-  - Created a temporary `dataflow.js` to hold all JavaScript while it is being refactored.
-  - Created placeholder classes:
-    - AppSettings (primary controller, orchestrator)
-    - AppData
-    - AppHelpers
-  - Normalized all JS references to point to HTML elements by their IDs.
+  - Unsure if this still exists after refactor to classes.

 ## @TODONE: